LUCIT-Systems-and-Development/unicorn-bybit-websocket-api/examples/bybit_websocket_inverse_kline_1m_ohlcv_to_sqlite/README.md

-# Downloading and Storing Bybit OHLCV Data Asynchronously To SQLite
+# Downloading and Storing Bybit Inverse OHLCV Data Asynchronously To SQLite
 ## Overview
-This guide outlines how to use our Python library to asynchronously download Open, High, Low, Close, Volume (OHLCV) data from Bybit for selected markets and store this data in a SQLite database `ohlcv.db`.
+This guide outlines how to use our Python library to asynchronously download Open, High, Low, Close, Volume (OHLCV) data from Bybit for selected markets and store this data in a SQLite database `bybit_inverse_ohlcv_1m.db`.
 Our solution leverages WebSocket and REST API connections for real-time data streaming and efficient data management.

 To open the generated DB file you can use the [DB Browser for SQLite](https://sqlitebrowser.org).